-The BLM prepared the plan in accordance with Presidential Proclamation 7318, establishing the Monument, and under the authority of the Federal Land Policy and Management Act, and other applicable laws.
+The BLM prepared the plan in accordance with the Omnibus Public Land Management Act of 2009 Title II Subtitle B, establishing the Monument, and under the authority of the Federal Land Policy and Management Act, and other applicable laws.
 This document contains broad land use plan decisions for the management of resources and resource uses within the Prehistoric Trackways planning area.

 The BLM greatly appreciates all those who contributed to the completion of the Monument RMP.
 The public’s extensive interest and involvement in this planning effort has ensured that the RMP is of substantial quality, and will provide for the continued use and enjoyment of public land and resources by present and future generations.

 Unlike land use planning decisions, RMP implementation decisions are not subject to protest under the BLM planning regulations.
 Rather they are subject to an administrative review and appeals process, through the Office of Hearings and Appeals (OHA), Interior Board of Land Appeals (IBLA), pursuant to 43 CFR, Part 4 Subpart E.

 The approved RMP and ROD identify the implementation decisions made in the plan that may be appealed to the OHA.
 The public has 30 days to appeal the implementation from the time the Federal Register notice is published, announcing the release of the ROD.